milessabin/macro-compat/README.md

 [![Build Status](https://api.travis-ci.org/milessabin/macro-compat.png?branch=master)](https://travis-ci.org/milessabin/macro-compat)

-## Why should you use macro-compat?
+## Why you should use macro-compat

 Scala macros are hard enough to write once ... writing them twice, once for each of the two API versions is even more or a chore.